 Higher long-term rates can also affect the value of our Agency MBS.
-As long-term rates rise, rates available to borrowers rise.alFa is tends to cause prepayment activity to slow and extend the expected average life of mortgage cash flows.
-As the avpeaged if of the mortgage cash flows increases, coupled with higher discount rates, the value of Agency MBS declines.
-Some Afstra ments the Company may use to hedge our Agency MBS assets, such as interest rate futures, swaps and swaptions, are stable average life instruments.
+As long-term rates rise, rates available to borrowers also rise.
+This tends to cause prepayment activity to slow and extend the expected average life of mortgage cash flows.
+As the expected average life of the mortgage cash flows increases, coupled with higher discount rates, the value of Agency MBS declines.
+Some of the instruments the Company may use to hedge our Agency MBS assets, such as interest rate futures, swaps and swaptions, are stable average life instruments.
 This means that to the extent we use such instruments to hedge our Agency MBS assets, our hedges may not adequately protect us from price declines, and therefore may negatively impact our book value.
-It is for this reason we use intly strumities in our portfolio.
-As interest rates rise, the expected average life of these securities increases, causing generally protect was the number and size of the cash flows increase the longer the underlying mortgages remain outstanding.
+It is for this reason we use interest only securities in our portfolio.
+As interest rates rise, the expected average life of these securities increases, causing generally positive price movements as the number and size of the cash flows increase the longer the underlying mortgages remain outstanding.
 This makes interest only securities desirable hedge instruments for pass-through Agency MBS.

 As described above, the Agency MBS market began to experience severe dislocations in mid-March 2020 as a result of the economic, health and market turmoil brought about by COVID-19.
-On March 23, 2020, the Fed announced that it would purchase Agency MBS and U.S. Treasuries in the amounts needed to support smooth market functioning, which largely stabilized the Marso GM arket.
+On March 23, 2020, the Fed announced that it would purchase Agency MBS and U.S. Treasuries in the amounts needed to support smooth market functioning, which largely stabilized the Agency MBS market.
 However, in November 2021 the Fed announced a tapering of these purchases.
-The Fed's reduction of these Pottla free atively impact our investment portfolio.
-Further, the moratoriums on foreclosures and evictions described above will the ultimate resolution of the foreclosures or evictions, when and if they occur, these loans may be removed from the pool into which these securitized.
-If this were to occur, it would have the effect of delaying a prepayment on the Company's securities until such these majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized the majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized the majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized the majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized the majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized the tend to increase the realized the tend to increase the realized tend to the tend to increase the realized tend to the tend tend tend tend tends to the tend tend.
+The Fed's reduction of these purchases could negatively impact our investment portfolio.
+Further, the moratoriums on foreclosures and evictions described above will likely delay potential defaults on loans that would otherwise be bought out of Agency MBS pools as described above.
+Depending on the ultimate resolution of the foreclosures or evictions, when and if they occur, these loans may be removed from the pool into which they were securitized.
+If this were to occur, it would have the effect of delaying a prepayment on the Company's securities until such time.
+As the majority of the Company's Agency MBS assets were acquired at a premium to par, this will tend to increase the realized yield on the asset in question.

-Because we base our investment decisions on risk management principles rather than anticipated movements in interest rates, a volatile interest rate environment we may allocate more capital to structured Agency MBS with shorter durations.
-We believe seessfities have a lower sensitivity to changes in long-term interest rates than other asset classes.
-We may attempt to mitigate our exposure to changes in long-term interest rates by investing in IOs and IIOs, which typically have different sensitivities to changes ibng-term interest rates than PT MBS, particularly PT MBS backed by fixed-rate mortgages.
+Because we base our investment decisions on risk management principles rather than anticipated movements in interest rates, in a volatile interest rate environment we may allocate more capital to structured Agency MBS with shorter durations.
+We believe these securities have a lower sensitivity to changes in long-term interest rates than other asset classes.
+We may attempt to mitigate our exposure to changes in long-term interest rates by investing in IOs and IIOs, which typically have different sensitivities to changes in long-term interest rates than PT MBS, particularly PT MBS backed by fixed-rate mortgages.